2025–26 New York Sirens season

-The 2025–26 New York Sirens season will be the team's third season as a member of the Professional Women's Hockey League.
+The 2025–26 New York Sirens season is the team's third season as a member of the Professional Women's Hockey League.
 They play their home games at the Prudential Center in Newark, New Jersey.

 Offseason

 Coaching changes

 On August 5, 2025, the Sirens announced the hiring of Valérie Bois as an assistant coach.
 She previously served as head coach of the 2025 U Sports Women's Ice Hockey Championship winning Bishop's Gaiters.
 New York also announced the departure of assistant coaches Mike Sommer and Lauren Williams.

 Schedule and results

 Preseason

 The preseason schedule was published on October 8, 2025.